 Our partners De Paul Ireland manages a service in Christchurch Dublin for men out of home, on our behalf - find out more here.

-SVP currently provides two specialist services for women - one a designated refuge in Castlebar, Co, Mayo for women fleeing domestic violence, and another specialist service for women in Longford, out of home.
-Both services can accommodate women accompanied by their children.
+SVP currently provides a specialist service for women in Longford, out of home which can accommodate women accompanied by their children.

 Who can access our services?